Nico343/F3-focused-inav-2.6.1/README.md

 # P.S.A
 This repo is maintained solely to use all the old and deprecated fc's that I obtained at a liquidation site.
 It will be archived as soon as the mcu on the last fc gives up the ghost.
-I plan on replacing the rest of the parts (except the mcu ofc) until that happens, after which I'll harvest the board for parts.
+I plan on replacing the rest of the parts until that happens, after which I'll harvest the board for parts.

 # INAV - navigation capable flight controller